n8/nectarine/README.md

 So here's a proof of concept to do just that.
 It's called Nectarine.

-Nectarine works over a collection of Active Record objects, sending each object to your Job system using Active Job, and executing a single method on that object.
+Nectarine (like peach - parallel each) works over a collection of Active Record objects, sending each object to your Job system using Active Job, and executing a single method on that object.
 The main thread blocks until processing has completed on all the objects.

 That's it.
 I'm using it now in an app ([FilmHope.com](https://filmhope.com/)) that takes a user's video, converts it into hundreds of static thumbnails, and then for each thumbnail, Nectarine jobs out processing on each image, calling a bunch of other APIs as needed.
 It's a super slow task, which is why having Nectarine handle those hundreds of thumbs in parallel is a nice workflow to have.